 (a2) An administrative law judge assigned to a contested case may require a party to the case to file a prehearing statement.
 A party's prehearing statement must be served on all other parties to the contested case.

-(a3) A Medicaid enrollee, or network provider authorized in writing to act on behalf of the enrollee, who appeals a notice of resolution issued by an LME/MCO under Chapter 108D of the General Statutes may commence a contested case under this Article in the same manner as any other petitioner.
-The case shall be conducted in the same manner as other contested cases under this Article.
-Solely and only for the purposes of contested cases commenced as Medicaid managed care enrollee appeals under Chapter 108D of the General Statutes, an LME/MCO is considered an agency as defined in G.S.
+(a3) A Medicaid or NC Health Choice enrollee, or the enrollee's authorized representative, who appeals a notice of resolution issued by a managed care entity under Chapter 108D of the General Statutes may commence a contested case under this Article in the same manner as any other petitioner.
+The case shall be conducted in the same manner as other contested cases initiated by Medicaid or NC Health Choice enrollees under this Article.
+Solely and only for the purposes of contested cases commenced pursuant to G.S.
+108D-15 by enrollees of LME/MCOs to appeal a notice of resolution issued by the LME/MCO, an LME/MCO is considered an agency as defined in G.S.
 150B-2(1a).
 The LME/MCO shall not be considered an agency for any other purpose.
+When a prepaid health plan, as defined in G.S.
+108D-1, other than an LME/MCO, is under contract with the Department of Health and Human Services to issue notices of resolution under Article 2 of Chapter 108D of the General Statutes, then solely and only for the purposes of contested cases commenced pursuant to G.S.
+108D-15 to appeal a notice of resolution issued by the prepaid health plan, the prepaid health plan shall be considered an agency as defined in G.S.
+150B-2(1a).
+The prepaid health plan shall not be considered an agency for any other purpose.

 (a4) If an agency fails to take any required action within the time period specified by law, any person whose rights are substantially prejudiced by the agency's failure to act may commence a contested case in accordance with this section seeking an order that the agency act as required by law.
 If the administrative law judge finds that the agency has failed to act as required by law, the administrative law judge may order that the agency take the required action within a specified time period.